Store

 • Reduce inflammation and pain

 Compression garments include socks, stockings, and shorts that cover the mid-thigh.
-These garments apply pressure to the part of the body it is applied to.
+These garments apply pressure to the body part to which they are applied.
 Compression garments can be made from different types of materials and can apply different amounts of pressure.
 For a garment to be medical grade, it needs to apply a specific amount of pressure.
-These garments are recommended by healthcare practitioners.
+Healthcare practitioners recommend these garments.

-Using compression garments can take some trial and error whilst trying out different pressures and different forms of garments.
-It is recommended that you use a lower pressure garment in the beginning, and then increase to a higher pressure as you get used to it.
+Using compression garments can involve trial and error as you try out different pressures and different forms of garments.
+It would be best if you used a lower-pressure garment initially and then increase it to a higher pressure as you get used to it.

 Pneumatic Compression Pump

-A pneumatic compression pump is another form of compression therapy that can provide relief to lipedema.
+A pneumatic compression pump is another form of compression therapy that can relieve lipedema.
 It consists of sleeves that cover your legs.
 These sleeves then inflate with air.
-Once the sleeves inflate, it causes the pressure to increase, and it gently massages your legs.
-This pressure encourages the movement of the lymph fluid.
+Once the sleeves inflate, the pressure increases.
+Gently massage your legs and encourage the movement of the lymph fluid.
 This pump can be used daily and can provide relief from pain.
-It is beneficial, especially, for individuals experiencing lipedema with lymphedema.
+It is beneficial, especially for individuals experiencing lipedema with lymphedema.

 Exercise